InPursuitOfHisOwnHat/Spongecake/README.md

 // Only want today's values?
 prices_df = prices_df.tail(1) # Make it one row so we don't have to keep hunting for the tail
 ```

-Spongecake is the nickname we have for our baby son and I couldn't think of anything else at the time! :)